Associate Dean for Academic Affairs, Cornell Tech

 Publications (selected) / News / Bio

-I will be teaching CS 5460 (Parallel and Distributed Computing) in Fall 2013 at Cornell Tech.
+I am teaching CS 5460 (Parallel and Distributed Computing) in Fall 2013 at Cornell Tech.

 My teaching over the years has been in the general area of computer systems.